oddbird/sass/spec/statement.md

 * While input is not empty:

   * Add the result of [Consuming a Statement in the `scss` syntax] to `statements`.

+  [Consuming a Statement Sequence in the `scss` format]: #consuming-a-statement-sequence-in-the-scss-format

   * Consume any whitespace.